inemari/HvZ-Frontend/README.md

 ## Usage
-To start start the application, you run `npm start` in the terminal.
+To start start the application, run `npm start` in the terminal.
 After running the command, the web browser will open your localhost where you can interact with the application.

 ## Contributors
 - [Tommy Jåvold](https://github.com/t-lined)